Annual Conference 2018

 - ordained or commissioned 18 people

-- recognized 29 retiring pastors, including Beverly Burk and Bobbi Kaye Jones, former associate pastors at First Church, and John Wright, former senior pastor at First Church
+- recognized 29 retiring pastors, including former associate pastors (David Gilliam, Beverly Burk, and Bobbi Kaye Jones) and a former senior pastor (John Wright) at First Church

 - attended two workshops of our choice, from among 12 topics